damian-zamojda/Lung-cancer-Survival-Analysis/README.md

-# Lung cancer Survival Analysis Models comparison
+# Lung cancer Survival Analysis

 Our research aims at patients’ lung cancer survival analysis from North Central Cancer Treatment Group.
 In the analysis we did a detailed research on the variables that determine whether patients get over a disease or surrender in a certain duration time.